Le Mans, two short words that for those of us who make the annual pilgrimage to France defines a very long week.

 All of those who attend the annual festival of speed and endurance are participants, players on the great stage.
 It is, perhaps, one of the defining qualities that makes this event so special, the sense of inclusiveness; we are all part of the story.
 Robert Altman should have directed Steve McQueen’s “Le Mans”, what a movie that would have been, at least it would have a plot.

-In some ways this element of participation runs counter to my philosophy regarding reporting events.
+This element of participation runs counter to my philosophy regarding reporting events.
 One website that I was associated with until recently, adopted a policy of the bloggers relaying breathlessly their own activities at the meetings that they cover.
 The results are, by and large, both tedious and banal.
-Airline food is not something to comment on, nor how many times your pass gets checked, that is just reminding the reader that you have a pass.
+Airline food or whether you get an upgrade is not something to comment on, nor how many times your pass gets checked, that is just reminding the reader that you have a pass.
 Whines about how long and hard the days are, should also be verboten, it goes with the territory.
 To be a part of the story requires the writer to have something interesting to say.
 Also he, she or it, has to be able actually tap on a keyboard in a manner that provokes others to spend time reading the purple prose.
 There is a sound reason why Hunter S. Thompson was unique.

 Nevertheless, like all rules this one was meant to be broken from time to time.
 Le Mans is a kaleidoscope of random events underpinned by the final 24 Hours of competition, so during my time in France I jotted down notes and hypocrite that I am, I will share them with you, I hope they pass the entertainment hurdle.

-2011 saw me clock up thirty-one editions of the Le Mans 24 Hours, three as a Page and Moy spectator back in the 70’s and the balance as a disreputable part of the Media Corps, a disjointed rabble, that ranges from the ultra professional to the completely clueless.
+2011 saw me clock up thirty-one editions of the Le Mans 24 Hours, three as a Page and Moy spectator back in the 70’s and the balance as a disreputable part of the Media Corps, a disjointed rabble, that ranges from the few ultra professional to the majority who are for the most part completely clueless.
 Before heading to France I resolved to try some different approaches to the task of covering the event, in the end some of this plan worked, some did not.

-My own role was different this year as amongst my assignments I was assisting the Greaves Motorsport team with their press activities.
+The role I was to play was different this year as amongst my assignments I was assisting the Greaves Motorsport team with their press activities.
 Crossing over to the “dark side” I even got to wear the team shirt and stand in the team shot in the Place des Jacobins, though the abuse and catcalls from my “friends” on the photographers’ stand made me consider the wisdom of this course.

 Being part of the team, in however small a way, did change my approach to the race, none of this impartial crap, I was partisan as hell when it came to MY team.
 It was also a good chance to use the negative karma on those who have pissed me off during the past few months, you know who you are, and you know where you finished, if you finished.
 Selah!